gvwilson/sensibleadventures/nardica.md

 She whirled around just in time to be caught up in an enormous hug.
 "Hey,"
-Slack said more softly,
+Honesty said more softly,
 her cheek pressed against Iffy's.
 "Micka tol' me she saw y'all come in, an' then I heard about what happen up along th' governor's.
 I's worried about you."

 Iffy returned the hug awkwardly.
-Somehow,
-she always felt awkward around Slack, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair.
+She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward.
 "I'm fine,"
 she said,
-her voice muffled slightly by the rat fur collar on Slack's coat.
+her voice muffled slightly by the rat fur collar on Honesty's coat.

 She slithered free of the hug and took a step back.
 "I'm fine,"